peacalm/cpp-luaw/README.md

 the class, but if we declare the first formal parameter as cv-qualified, it will make a compilation error when binding reference of non-const variable to const object's member.
-In this case we have three ways to do:
+In this case we have two choices:
-* use a `const_cast` in function body to remove the pointer's underlying cv- property.
+* Use a `const_cast` in function body to remove the pointer's underlying cv- property.
-* declare the first argument as `auto*`, and declare the return as `auto&`, when faking by lambda.
+* Declare the first argument as `auto*`, and declare the return as `auto&`, when faking by lambda.
-* mix the two usage above together when faking by lambda.

 Example: